Email turned 46 years old in 2017, and in that time, it has transformed every aspect of how we work and communicate with each other.

 Adopt an instant message or chat software for short messages that need quick replies.

-And use an email management and visualization software like Flow-e, that allows quick sorting, delegating, and follow-up of emails, reducing time spent searching and managing your inbox.
+And use an email management software like Flow-e, that allows quick sorting, delegating, and follow-up of emails, reducing time spent searching and managing your inbox.

 Your friends and family, even your favorite game or TV show, deserve your undivided attention.